Cat Information

 Usually extraction of the diseased tooth or teeth instantly restores your cat to his former self.
 Once the tooth is removed he is free of pain and can continue a normal life.
 Even if a cat has all of his teeth extracted he soon adapts and can still eat most foods including dry food.

-The extracted canine tooth.
-Decay is predominantly above the gum line
+3. The extracted tooth.
+Decay is predominantly below the gum line

 Other Causes of Mouth Pain in Cats